Jairo Samperio: Mainz 05

 Jairo joined Bundesliga side 1.
 FSV Mainz 05 on 29 August 2014, on a four-year deal; the transfer fee remained undisclosed, but was believed to be in the region of €2 million.
 He finished his first season with 22 games and two goals, helping to a final 11th position.

 On 5 December 2015, Jairo scored a brace to help to a 3–1 away win against Hamburger SV.
 On 2 March of the following year, he put the visiting team ahead at FC Bayern Munich after a 26th-minute cross from Giulio Donati, in an eventual 2–1 victory that handed the hosts their first home defeat of the campaign.

 Las Palmas

 Free agent Jairo returned to Spain on 1 January 2018, signing with top-flight strugglers UD Las Palmas until 30 June.
 His league debut took place 12 days later, when he started in a 6–0 away loss to Girona FC.

 Hamburger SV

 Jairo moved back to Germany in the summer of 2018, with 2.
 Bundesliga club Hamburger SV.
 He played just 19 matches in all competitions during his two-year spell at the Volksparkstadion – mainly due to a serious knee injury– scoring in injury time of the 4–2 defeat of Karlsruher SC in the domestic league.

-Málaga
+Later career

-On 29 September 2020, Jairo agreed to a two-year contract at second-tier Málaga CF.
+On 29 September 2020, Jairo agreed to a two-year contract with second-tier Málaga CF. He went abroad again in August 2022, on a one-year deal at Budapest Honvéd FC in the Hungarian Nemzeti Bajnokság I.

+Jairo remained in the country's top division on 24 January 2024, signing for Mezőkövesdi SE.
+He returned to Spain one year later, joining Primera Federación side Sestao River Club on a short-term deal.

+On 4 July 2025, Jairo moved to the Indian Super League with NorthEast United FC.